isomerpages/moe-dazhongpri/_dazhong-experience/Dare To Lead/Junior Orchestra.md

 **Achievements / Peak of Excellence / CCA in Actions**

+**JO &amp; Choir Performances at 85th Anniversary Community &amp; Eco Carnival 2023 (1st July 2023)**

+During our 85th Anniversary Community &amp; Eco Carnival Day on Saturday, 1st July 2023, our performing arts groups: Junior Orchestra and Choir students put up a wonderful performance for the school’s Opening ceremony.
+Junior Orchestra students performed this joyous piece called ‘Ode To Joy’ while Choir students sang ‘Yellow Bus’ and ‘Shining Light’ songs.
+Well done to our Performing Arts students!
+Dazhong Dare to Shine! 😄🤩✨✨✨

+**JO – SCGS Mentoring and Collaboration 2023 (6th July 2023)**

+On 6th July 2023, Dazhong Primary School Junior Orchestra collaborated with Singapore Chinese Girls’ School (SCGS).
+Students from the strings section were mentored by SCGS girls in preparation for the upcoming 85th Anniversary ARTS Fest 2023 event.
+Through the SCGS-Dazhong Junior Orchestra Collaboration &amp; Mentoring 2023, our students make new friends with the secondary school girls and they were meaningfully engaged in musical and orchestral activities, developing their self-esteem and confidence in music making.
+There will also be another mentoring session coming Thursday, 13th July 2023.

 **Dazhong Junior Orchestra - SYF Arts Celebrations @ Esplanade Theatre: 1st July 2023**

 Singapore Youth Festival (SYF) Arts Celebration 2023@ Esplanade Theatre